anton-rs/kona/crates/common/README.md

 This library offers utilities for developing verifiable `client` executables that may run on top of Fault Proof Virtual Machine targets.

-## Usage

-The primary offerings of this crate are the `io` module and the global allocator wrapper.

 - The `alloc_heap` macro allows for statically allocating a heap of a certain size, and all `client` programs will need to run it if they require heap allocation.
 The `alloc` crate can be used for programs targeting any FPVM, but is optional.